-15 Tips to Generate Great How-to Content
+15 Tips to Help You Generate Tip-Based Content

 The presence — or absence — of tips within a target market’s search engine results pages provide phenomenal opportunities for link strategists and other content marketers.
 They tell you a great deal about a given vertical—its publishers and audiences and their pains.
 As you hone your tip-research skills, here are four things to look for: